 Motorcycles are a popular means of transportation.
 People absolutely love the sense of freedom they get when the engine is roaring and they’re tearing down the highway.
-Unfortunately, motorcycle accidents are all too common and tend to be far more deadly than other types of accidents.
+Unfortunately, motorcycle accidents are all too common and tend to be far more deadly than other types of vehicle accidents.
 There are many reasons for this, some obvious and some not-so-obvious.
 Learn why statistics for motorcycle accidents are so devastating, how you can avoid accidents and what to do if you are hurt in a biking incident.

 Motorcycle Accident Statistics